 Hacking and bankruptcy

-A few days later, the site was shut down completely and rumors began circulating that Mt.
+A few days later, the site was shut down completely, and rumors began circulating that Mt.
 Gox had been hacked for as many as 850,000 bitcoins.
-At the time, this equated to around $500 million in hard currency.

 The company then filed for bankruptcy protection in the United States to halt multiple lawsuits from customers.